 Classroom-Based Research for Professional Development EVO session coalesced around the Community of Inquiry Framework (COI).
 Speakers aim to share their journey in this session which was run with 232 geographically dispersed international teacher-researchers who met online for five weeks to have hands-on learning experience in different stages of classroom-based research.
 Different facets of this online teacher research training experience are discussed with special emphasis on instructional design of online teacher research training (objectives, participants, moderators, and guest speakers, content, key characteristics of input sessions, and Web 2.0 tools used in these sessions) and reflection on the impact of this online training upon participants.

-In addition, the participants will be invited to comment on the potential of an online research training for professional development.
-The audience will be invited to discuss affordances of creating an online-community for research in their own institutions, challenges and ways of overcoming them, sustainability of online teacher research training, contribution of an online community of practice to professional development of its participants and implications for future training opportunities.
+In addition, the participants were invited to comment on the potential of an online research training for professional development.
+The audience were invited to discuss affordances of creating an online-community for research in their own institutions, challenges and ways of overcoming them, sustainability of online teacher research training, contribution of an online community of practice to professional development of its participants and implications for future training opportunities.
 This practice oriented presentation aims at encouraging participants to reconsider integration of technology into professional development and boost confidence to engage in such initiative to learn and improve in the 2.0 world.